chondrus/ProgrammingAssignment2/README.md

 ### Introduction

-This is the second programming assignment for
+This is the second programming assignment for the Coursera R Programming Class offered by Roger D. Peng, PhD, Jeff Leek, PhD, Brian Caffo, PhD, etc.
-    - R Programming

-### Using the Example: Caching the Mean of a Vector
+### Using the Class Example: Caching the Mean of a Vector

-The following code shows you how to use the makeVector and cachemean example functions from class.
+The following code shows you how to use the makeVector and cachemean functions from the class example.

 Showing the defined functions: